solidity-labs-io/forge-proposal-simulator/docs/mainnet-examples/ENSOzGovernor.md

 ## Overview

-This example on mainnet demonstrates FPS being utilized to simulate proposals for the ENS Governor on L1.
-The proposal involves setting up a new DNSSEC on the ENS root on L1.
+This example on mainnet demonstrates FPS being utilized to simulate proposals for the ENS Governor on mainnet.
+The proposal involves setting up a new DNSSEC on the ENS root.
 It entails deploying a new DNSSEC contract named `UPGRADE_DNSSEC_SUPPORT`.
 Subsequently, the timelock sets the newly deployed DNSSEC contract as the controller for the ENS Root.

 The contract for this proposal is located in the [mocks folder](../../mocks/MockOZGovernorProposal.sol).